DeveloperFia/capstone-TracySpitler/.github/ISSUE_TEMPLATE/capture-feedback.md

 > **Label**: Should be labeled as `feedback`

 **General Notes**
-* Summerized notes of the feedback given point by point.
+* Summarized notes of the feedback provided.
+* Repeated for each point by point.

 **Action Items**
 * [ ] Items that should be acted upon.
 The developer should check the box